-Section 33(4) of the PPIPA provides that an agency may amend its Privacy Management Plan from time to time.
-To facilitate amendments and version control, practices including the date of each amendment of this Plan are noted at the back of the Plan.
+Section 33(4) of the PPIP Act provides that an agency may amend its Privacy Management Plan from time to time.
+To facilitate amendments and version control, details including the date of each amendment of this Plan are noted at the back of the Plan.
 This Plan will be reviewed annually.